-Mr. Terence Yap Seng Keong is the Chief Financial Officer of the Company and joined as the Chief Financial Officer in April 2014.
+Mr. Terence Yap Seng Keong is the Chief Financial Officer of the Group and he joined the Group in April 2014.

 Mr. Yap is responsible for the oversight and control of the Group's overall accounting and finance function, including monitoring and coordinating the Group's statutory financial accounts, consolidation and financial reporting to the SGX-ST.